pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 ### VstSpeakerProperties
-resolving `VstSpeakerArrangement`, leaves us with a new type `VstSpeakerProperties`.
+Resolving `VstSpeakerArrangement`, leaves us with a new type `VstSpeakerProperties`.
 We play the above game again, and get:

 ~~~C